Why The Fight for Diversity, Equity, and Inclusion Must Continue in Brazil

 Photo: Canva with feature of Tumisu from Pixabay

-This blog post is a translation and adaptation of the original article entitled “Porque a luta por diversidade, equidade e inclusão deve continuar,” written by Cinthia Gherardi, Interim Co-Executive Director of Sistema B Brasil, and Adila Nascimento, Operations and Finance Manager of Sistema B Brasil.
+This blog post is a translation and adaptation of the original article titled “Porque a luta por diversidade, equidade e inclusão deve continuar,” written by Cinthia Gherardi, Interim Co-Executive Director of Sistema B Brasil, and Adila Nascimento, Operations and Finance Manager of Sistema B Brasil.

 Beyond merely assigning company roles, it’s essential to foster spaces where individuals are encouraged to express themselves and where they feel others are actively listening to them.